How to Download Facebook Reels for Free

 Facebook compresses uploaded videos aggressively.
 Even if a creator uploads a 4K video, Facebook typically serves it at 720p or 1080p.
 For Reels specifically:

-ReelGrab pulls the highest quality version available from Facebook's CDN.
-There's no “HD unlock” or premium tier — you get the best available quality every time.
+ReelGrab pulls the highest quality audio available from Facebook's CDN.
+There's no “premium tier” — you get the best available audio quality every time, plus the transcript.

 What About Private or Friends-Only Reels?